JulianLeviston/snaker-elm/README.md

 Things I'd like to change:

-* WebSockets with Phoenix.
-* Using something that uses `requestAnimationFrame` instead of `setTimeout`.
+* Possibly using something that uses `requestAnimationFrame` instead of `setTimeout`.
 * Possibly try re-building pieces in WebGL.
 * Experiment with SVG instead of the `Html` library.
-* Network Multiplayer (To test out writing some Elixir).
-* "Levels" (more to come): implement new ideas for features to make it really fun.
+* "Levels" and other intresting features (more to come): implement new ideas for features to make it really fun.
 * Remove the grid and make the styling nicer.
 * A more interesting scoring system.